 The goal of Experiment 2 was to test whether pure-list reactivity effects observed for forward pairs in Experiment 1 would extend to backward pairs.
-Like the previous experiment, Experiment 2 provided another test of the changed-goal and cue-strengthening accounts of reactivity.
+Like Experiment 1, Experiment 2 provided another test of the changed-goal and cue-strengthening accounts of reactivity.
 Based on the changed-goal hypothesis, positive reactivity would be expected to occur for backward pairs presented in mixed lists, given this pair type appears easier to encode relative to unrelated pairs.
 However, no reactivity would be expected for pure lists, regardless of pair type.
 Regarding the cue-strengthening account, the presence of relatedness cues at encoding should boost recall of backward pairs compared to unrelated pairs, regardless of list type, as participants are likely to employ a relational strategy when encoding this pair type.
 However, because relatedness cues for backward pairs are less likely to be available at retrieval (i.e., the target is a less common response to the cue), any reactivity on backward pairs may be reduced compared to forward pairs in Experiment 1.
 Finally, frequency judgments should again display reactivity patterns mimicking those found for JOLs in both list types.

 Methods